 "Ah!" she sighed.
-There was a flaçon on the table by the bed.
+There was a flacon on the table by the bed.
 He expected it to be jasmine.
-It was lavender-water; he drenched her hair and brow and hands.
+It was lavender water; he drenched her hair and brow and hands.
 "That's nice," said she.
 "I'm not really ill.
 I think it's nice to be ill.
 Quite still do you mean, like that?"
 She folded her hands, the white roses still clasped.
 The white bed, the white dress, the white flowers.
-Horrible.
+Horrible!
 "Yes," he said firmly, "just like that.
 I shall be back in five minutes."
 He was not gone three.
-He came back and till the doctor came, summoned by the concierge, he sat by her holding her hands, covering her with furs from the wardrobe when she shivered, bathing her wrists with perfumed water when she threw off the furs and spoke of the fire that burned in her secret heart of cold clouds.
-Her eyes, discreet as eyes could be, yet could not help noting the dainty details of her bed-chamber,-the sparkle of the toilet table's furniture, the fresh, bright chintz of curtains and chair-cover, the cool glimmer of the tiled walls of the bath-room that a two-inch open door gave a little glimpse of.
-When the doctor came, Vernon, by that excellent Irishman's direction, went out and telegraphed for a nurse.
-Then he waited in the cool, shaded sitting-room, among the flowers.
-This was where he had hit her, as she said.
+He came back and--till the doctor came, summoned by the concierge--he sat by her, holding her hands, covering her with furs from the wardrobe when she shivered, bathing her wrists with perfumed water when she threw off the furs and spoke of the fire that burned in her secret heart of cold clouds.
+When the doctor came he went out by that excellent Irishman's direction and telegraphed for a nurse.
+Then he waited in the cool shaded sitting-room, among the flowers.
+This was where he had hit her--as she said.
 There on the divan she had cried, leaning her head against his sleeve.
 Here, half-way to the door, they had kissed each other.
 No, he would certainly not go to England while she was ill.
 He felt sufficiently like a murderer already.
 But he would write.
 He glanced at her writing-table.
 A little pang pricked him, and drove him to the balcony.

 "No," he said, "if we are to hit people, at least let us hit them fairly."
 But all the same he found himself playing with the word-puzzle whose solution was the absolutely right letter to Betty's father, asking her hand in marriage.
 "Well," he asked the doctor who closed softly the door of the bedroom and came forward, "is it brain-fever?"
 "Holy Ann, no!
-Brain fever's a fell disease invented by novelists-I never met it in all my experience.
+Brain fever's a fell disease invented by novelists--I never met it in all my experience.
 The doctors in novels have special advantages.
-No, it's influenza-pretty severe touch too.
+No, it's influenza--pretty severe touch too.
 She ought to have been in bed days ago.
 She'll want careful looking after."
 "I see," said Vernon.
 "Any danger?"
-"There's always danger, Lord-Saint-Croix isn't it?"
+"There's always danger, Lord--Saint-Croix isn't it?"
 "I have not the honour to be Lady St. Craye's husband," said Vernon equably.
-"I was merely calling, and she seemed so ill that I took upon myself to-" "I see-I see.
+"I was merely calling, and she seemed so ill that I took upon myself to--" "I see--I see.
 Well, if you don't mind taking on yourself to let her husband know?
 It's a nasty case.
 Temperature 104.
 Perhaps her husband 'ud be as well here as anywhere."
 "He's dead," said Vernon.